Rightpoint/Shift/README.md

 ## Usage

-Make sure you import the Shift Module. `import Shift`
+Make sure you import the Shift Module: `import Shift`